The best traditional Christmas cookies – from all over the world – are actually made with some of the very simplest cookie recipes.

 Baking them is one my favourite family Christmas traditions and December wouldn’t be December without the fragrance of Christmas gingerbread wafting through the house.

-But the second Christmas gingerbread recipe in which you melt the butter and sugar on the stove is super quick and easy and if anything more deliciously gingerbready, although it doesn’t keep its shape quite as well.
+But the second Christmas gingerbread recipe in which you melt the butter and sugar on the stove with the molasses is super quick and easy without a mixer and is I think even more delicious because all the gingerbready flavours have really oozed into each from the start.

 Chocolate Gingerbread Cookies